 - June: Washington, DC Region

 Can’t find a time to suit your schedule?
 Click here to let us know of your interest and availability.

-After completing the trainings, you are a Dharma Ambassador!
+After completing any of the tracks, you are a Dharma Ambassador!
 You have the knowledge and tools to be able to speak eloquently and accurately about Hinduism.
-You will receive a certificate of completion and will be added to our speaker database.
-Members of the database will have first access to inquiries from schools and groups for speaking engagements and presentations.
-Participants who have completed the Dharma Ambassadors program do not represent the Hindu American Foundation, unless authorized.
+You will receive a certificate of completion.

 For any questions or comments, contact HAF’s Associate Director of Programs, Aesha Mehta, email@example.com.